-We’ve carefully selected these blogs because they are actively working to educate, inspire, and empower their readers with frequent updates and high-quality information.
-If you would like to tell us about a blog, nominate them by emailing us at email@example.com!
+We’ve carefully selected these blogs because they’re actively working to educate, inspire, and empower their readers with frequent updates and high-quality information.
+Nominate your favorite blog by emailing us at email@example.com!

 Life Beyond Hep C

 Connie Welch is a hep C warrior and patient advocate.
 She’s devoted to helping patients and their families.
 She founded Life Beyond Hep C as a faith- and medical-based resource for support.
 It’s a religious blog that encourages others to live beyond the disease, stigma, trauma, or tragedy.
 Visit the blog.